-Chiang Mai is a popular destination in northern Thailand, known for its rich history and culture, stunning natural beauty, and vibrant food and arts scene.
+Northern Thailand’s Chiang Mai is a well-liked travel destination because of its fascinating history, diverse culture, breathtaking natural beauty, and active cuisine and arts scene.

-While there is no definitive answer to how long to spend in the city, a good rule of thumb is to allow at least 3–4 days to fully explore and experience all that Chiang Mai has to offer.
+While there isn’t a clear cut answer as to how long to stay in the city, it’s a good idea to give yourself at least 3–4 days to enjoy everything Chiang Mai has to offer.

-Ultimately, the decision is up to you, but a good starting point is to allow at least 3-4 days to explore and experience the city.
+Ultimately, the decision is up to you, but a good starting point is to give at least 3-4 days to explore and enjoy the city.